Martín Calderón (footballer, born 1999)

-Martín Manuel Calderón Gómez (born 1 March 1999) is a Spanish professional footballer who plays as a midfielder for Celta de Vigo B, on loan from Cádiz CF.
+Martín Manuel Calderón Gómez (born 1 March 1999) is a Spanish professional footballer who plays as a midfielder for Andorran Primera Divisió club Inter Club d'Escaldes.

 Club career

 Real Madrid

 Born in Jerez de la Frontera, Cádiz, Andalusia, Calderón joined Real Madrid's La Fábrica in 2013, from Sevilla FC.
 In July 2018, after finishing his formation, he was promoted to the reserves in Segunda División B.

 Calderón made his senior debut with Castilla on 2 September 2018, coming on as a late substitute for Franchu in a 2–2 away draw against Atlético Madrid B. He scored his first senior goal on 21 December, netting the equalizer in a 2–1 home win over Rápido de Bouzas.

 Paços de Ferreira (loan)

 On 13 August 2020, Calderón joined Portuguese Primeira Liga side Paços de Ferreira on a one-year loan deal.
 He made his professional debut on 27 September, replacing Stephen Eustáquio late into a 2–0 home loss to Sporting CP.

 Calderón featured rarely while on loan, playing only 171 minutes before returning to Real Madrid in June 2021.